Da Lat: Present-day Vietnam

-South Vietnam eventually fell under communist rule and was merged with the Democratic Republic of Vietnam, where the Socialist Republic of Vietnam was constructed and also experienced the Đổi Mới reforms along with the rest of the country.
+South Vietnam eventually fell under communist rule and was merged with the Democratic Republic of Vietnam, creating the Socialist Republic of Vietnam and also experiencing the Đổi Mới reforms along with the rest of the country.

-During the communist era of Vietnam (the Socialist Republic of Vietnam), places like Da Lat as well as Hoi An and Da Nang were regularly regarded as amongst the most romantic tourist places in Vietnam.
+Places like Da Lat as well as Hoi An and Da Nang are regularly regarded as amongst the most romantic tourist places in Vietnam.
 Da Lat has also become a hub for nuclear research and biotechnology.

 Geography

 Da Lat is located 1500 m above sea level on the Langbian Plateau in the southern parts of the Central Highlands (in Tây Nguyên).

 Geology

 Da Lat is a source area for pyroxene from meteorites from the Australasian strewnfield.

 Administrative

 Da Lat is divided into 11 wards numbered from 1 to 11, and 4 communes: Tà Nung, Xuân Trường, Xuân Thọ and Trạm Hành.

 Climate

 Da Lat features a subtropical highland climate under the Köppen climate classification (Cwb) and is mostly mild year round.

 Da Lat's year-round temperate weather, standing in contrast to central & southern Vietnam's otherwise-tropical climate, has led it to be nicknamed the "City of Eternal Spring".
 The average temperature is 14 to 23 C. The highest temperature ever in Da Lat was 31.5 C, and the lowest was -0.6 C. Mist covers the adjoining valleys almost year-round.
 Its temperate climate also makes it ideal for agriculture.
 Indeed, Da Lat is renowned for its orchids, roses, vegetables, and fruits.
 There are nascent wine-making and flower-growing industries in the region.

 There are two separate seasons in Da Lat.
 The rainy season lasts from May to October, and the dry season lasts from November through April of the next year.
 The average annual precipitation is 1,750 mm.